commonkestrel/assembler/README.md

 I had (stole) the idea of making a custom CPU, and the first step is designing an assembler to build some programs.
-This is still very much a work in progress, but after this is finished
+This is still very much a work in progress, but after this is finished an emulator will be created in order to fully test programs.